vipink1203/vipink1203.github.io/_posts/2019-10-16-list-php-handler-cpanel.md

     RUID2: not installed
 ```

-We can also list the available PHP handlers using the same command,
+You can also list the available PHP handlers using the same command,

 ```shell
     root@home [~]# /usr/local/cpanel/bin/rebuild_phpconf --available